 b) water lily, elodea, cattail, duckweed

-3. Animal world of lakes:
+3. Animal world lakes:

-a) roach daphnia, perch, crayfish, pike;
+a) daphnia roach, perch, crayfish, pike;

 b) mole, jay, stag beetle

-4. Food chains are:
+4. Power circuits are:

 a) a chain of transformations that begins with the same substance;